MattMcFarland/tw-client/README.md

 #### Deferred Problems

 - [ ] User profile updating custom data not working, need to check with stormpath.
+- [ ] Tags are sometimes string, and sometimes array, this needs to be ironed out, and keep one type.

 #### missing features